AitoDotAI/aito-python-tools/docs/source/quickstart.rst

 You might want to change the ColumnType_, e.g: The ``id`` column should be of type ``String`` instead of ``Int``, or add a Analyzer_ to a ``Text`` column.

-The return inferred schema from :ref:`apiSchemaHandler` is a `Python Dictionary Object`_ and hence, can be updated by updating the value:
+You can access and update the column schema by using the column name as the key:

   .. code :: python

-    inferred_schema['columns']['id']['type'] = 'String'
+    table_schema['id'].data_type = AitoStringType()

 .. _sdkQuickstartCreateTable:

 :ref:`Create a Table <sdkCreateTable>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`apiAitoClient` can create a table using a table name and a table schema:
+The :py:class:`~aito.sdk.aito_client.AitoClient` can create a table using a table name and a table schema:

   .. code:: python